Patapom/webgl/Web/blog/patapom/docs/Math/ImportanceSampling.md

 Such bias would be sooner or later corrected as to make the distribution uniform again, but random means random and however improbable, this scenario *could* theoretically happen.

 Everyone who played a bit with the traditional C function **rand()** could witness first hand that the values it generated were far from well layed out in the domain.
-In the figure below we see the points tend to be clumped together and don't really cover the plane very well:
+In the figure below showing a 2D example, we see the points tend to be clumped together and don't really cover the plane very well:

 ![Clumping](./images/RandClumping.png)